Chu-Li Chen, Artist

 Recommended for ages 12 and over

 How is a sense of “movement” created?
 How should elements be arranged?
-What about changes in size?
-The trajectory of motion?
+What about changes in size and the trajectory of motion?

-Mexican artist Gabriel Orozco’s exploration of geometric forms can be traced back to his early paintings.
-His interest in circles stems from his childhood fascination with ball games, as well as from nature and his life experiences in various places.
+Mexican artist Gabriel Orozco’s exploration of geometric shapes can be traced back to his early paintings.
+His interest in circles stems from his childhood fascination with ball games, his interest in nature, and his life experiences in various places.
 “Exploring geometry is a way for me to think in three dimensions and about motion.
 I see them as diagrams rather than paintings; they represent their own growth, their own geometric behavior.
 They start to behave like living organisms, and I feel I need to achieve this in painting, to liberate them from reality,” the artist once described.

 How is a sense of “stillness” created?
-Horizontal arrangement?
+Through a horizontal arrangement?
 Neat and orderly patterns?

-For this Art Studio workshop, the Winsing Arts Foundation specially invited artist Chu-Li Chen.
-Building on Orozco’s works, participants will use the repeated motion of scissors to create their own collage materials.
-Chu-Li Chen is skilled in collage, printmaking, and hand-drawing techniques, creating images full of tactile warmth.
-This workshop will focus on geometric shapes, encouraging participants to listen to their inner voice and explore, through personal intuition and preference, the relationship and playfulness between “movement” and “stillness.”
+For this workshop at the Atelier, the Winsing Arts Foundation specially invited artist Chu-Li Chen.
+Building on Orozco’s works, participants will create their own collage materials by repeatedly cutting withscissors.
+Chen is skilled in collage, printmaking, and hand-drawing techniques, creating images full of tactile warmth.
+This workshop will focus on geometric shapes, encouraging participants to listen to their inner voice and, through personal intuition and preference, explore the relationship and playfulness between “movement” and “stillness.”

-Note: Each finished work comes with a simple frame, so participants can take their creation home.
+Note: Each finished work includes a simple frame for participants to take their creation home.

 Orozco’s exploration of geometric shapes can be traced back to his early paintings.
-At the beginning of the workshop, the foundation guided participants through Orozco’s initial works as well as the pieces featured in the Winsing exhibition, focusing on elements such as shapes, colors, and arrangements as inspiration for the collage session.
+At the beginning of the workshop, participants are guided through Orozco’s initial works and the works featured in the Winsing exhibition, focusing on elements such as shapes, colors, and arrangements as sources of inspiration for the collage workshop.

-In the workshop, instructor Chu-Li Chen brought a rich variety of papers collected from around the world: catalogs from French department stores, blank notebooks from stationery shops, airmail stationery, carbon paper, Vietnamese gold paper, Japanese washi, and printmaking papers from her residency in Spain.
+In the workshop, Chu-Li Chen brought a rich variety of papers collected from around the world: catalogs from French department stores, blank notebooks from stationery shops, airmail stationery, carbon paper, Vietnamese joss paper, Japanese washi, and printmaking paper from her residency in Spain.
 As she introduced these materials, participants were encouraged to touch, explore, and select papers that resonated with them.
-Chen also taught how to identify the grain direction of paper.
-The instructor shared many collage works by artists such as Georges Braque, Pablo Picasso, Hannah Höch, and Henri Matisse, sparking inspiration before participants began creating.
-Orozco’s circular motion series, based on geometric arrangements and playful exploration, served as a reference.
+Chen also explained how to identify the paper’s grain direction.
+Chen shared many collage works by artists such as Georges Braque, Pablo Picasso, Hannah Höch, and Henri Matisse, inspiring participants before they began creating.
+Orozco’s works featuring circular motion, based on geometric arrangements and playful exploration, served as a reference.
 Chen guided participants with several collage arrangement principles, enabling everyone to connect with their intuition and create truly unique artworks.